-The lender operates primarily online with just one physical branch in Greenwood, Delaware.
-Home equity loans are available in all 50 states; the bank doesn’t offer home equity lines of credits, or HELOCs.
+The lender operates primarily online, with just one physical branch in Greenwood, Delaware.
+Home equity loans are available in 48 states; loans are not available in Iowa or Maryland.
+The bank doesn’t offer home equity lines of credits, or HELOCs.

-- It’s inexpensive: The lender doesn’t charge an application, origination or appraisal fee and also doesn’t require any cash at closing.
+- No fees: Discover doesn’t charge an application, origination or appraisal fee and doesn’t require any cash at closing.
 There’s also no prepayment penalty if you pay off the loan early.
 That said, you’ll need to reimburse expenses if you pay off the debt within the first 36 months.

-- Competitive interest rates: Discover’s starting APR is low compared with top home equity lenders.
-In early May 2019, the lender’s APR starts at 4.99 percent.
+- Competitive interest rates: Discover’s starting APR is low compared with those of top home equity lenders.
+As of March 15, 2021, the lender’s APR starts at 3.99 percent.

-- High loan-to-value maximum: The lender allows borrowers to have a combined loan-to-value ratio of 95 percent between their mortgage and home equity loan, making it easier to get the money you need.
+- High loan-to-value maximum: The lender allows borrowers to have a combined loan-to-value ratio of up to 90 percent between their mortgage and home equity loan, making it easier to get the money you need.
 Among other lenders, 80 percent is a common maximum.

 - No HELOC option: If you’d rather get a HELOC than a home equity loan, you’ll need to apply with another lender.
 Discover offers only fixed-rate home equity loans.